jamiefkennedy/SoftwareWebDevPortfolio/README.md

 **Project 9:**
 Created a React application that displays a gallery of different charater data fetched from a Game of Thrones API.
 The application includes a main page with a gallery view and a detailed view for individual character data.

+**Project 10:**
+Created a React and Supabase application that allows users to add, view, and delete contacts from a database.